KathFK1234/100_days_of_code/README.md

 Day 2: 17/03/24
 - Learned some more about imports and modules in Python.
 - for example, sys, math, and importing custom modules

+Day 3: 18/03/24
+- Learned a little more on more Python data structures like tuples and sets.
+- Learned about HTML tags for links and how to insert images on a page.
+- Reference repositories:
+    - alx-higher_level_programming/0x03-python_data_structures,
+    - PLP_Assignments/Python_Programming, and
+    - PLP_Assignments/Web_Technologies